Distributed Sparse Linear Regression under Communication Constraints: Distributed sparse regression with restricted communication

-For known $K$, the estimated support set are the $K$ indices with largest values of $|V_i^{sign}|$.
+The estimated support set are the indices $i$ with values $|S_i|> V_T$.
 This algorithm uses a few more bits than a voting scheme.
-However, sums of signs are expected to better distinguish between support and non-support coefficients when the number of machines is large.
-The reason is that at non-support indices $j\not\in\cal S$, the random variable $V_j^{sign}$ has approximately zero mean, unlike sums of votes $V_j$, whereas at support indices $|V_i^{sign}| \approx V_i$ since support indices are unlikely to be sent to the fusion center with the opposite sign of $\theta^*_i$.
+However, with a large number of machines, sums of signs can better distinguish between support and non-support coefficients.
+The reason is that at non-support indices $j\not\in\cal S$, the sum $S_j$ has approximately zero mean, unlike sums of votes $V_j$, whereas at support indices $i\in\mathcal{S}$ they have similar magnitudes $|S_i| \approx V_i$ since such indices are unlikely to be sent with the opposite sign of $\theta^*_i$.
 In the simulation section we illustrate the improved performance of a sign-based over a votes-based distributed scheme.